johncarney/all-things-ttrpg-bsky/README.md

 The way macros work uses a little YAML trickery known as "anchors" and "aliases".
 I'm not going to explain that here either.
 The usages in `topics.yml` should be enough to get the idea.

+### Capitalization

+You will notice that the patterns in `topics.yml` are capitalized, even though I've said that all matches are case-insensitive.
+This is a stylistic choice.
+I want the capitalization in the pattern to reflect the "canonical" orthography for the term, which is usually [title case].
+In the case of acronyms, I use what I think is the common usage.
+Again, this usually follows title case, so we have `V:?tM` for *Vampire: the Masquerade* and `TotV` for *Tales of the Valiant*.

+### Topic order

+There is no special significance to the order of the topics in `topics.yml`, but the `.macros` entry must come first.
+This is due to the way YAML works.
+Aside from that restriction the order of topics does not matter.
+The script that combines the topic patterns into the main feed pattern sorts the patterns by descending length, so longer patterns are matched first.
+So "Candela Obscura RPG" will be matched in preference to just "Candela Obscura".

+This is not really important for use in something like [skyfeed.app] because we don't really care about with topics are matched.
+Topics are just a way to organize the topics file.
+However, I am working on a more sophisticated feed generator in which topics will be relevant.

 ## Using the script